-We have not estimated the relative size of each potential income stream, but it should be noted that existing payments for produce, government support payments and supply chain actions are relatively low risk, low commitment for land managers compared to pure nature markets.
+We have not estimated the relative size of each potential income stream, but it should be noted that existing payments for produce, government support payments and supply chain actions are relatively low risk, low commitment for land managers compared to nature market payments external to the agri value-chain.
 This could result in land managers rationally choosing to focus on a diversified income stream from the former rather than the greater effort, and longer commitment of the latter.
-It is clear however, that while the pure nature markets hold more risk, due to their nascent nature, and will require scalability to deliver worthwhile impact, that connected networks of farmers can deliver this with much greater ease than individual farms, and this will almost certainly generate greater financial reward.
+It is clear however, that while the these latter nature market payments hold more risk due to their nascent nature, and will require scalability to deliver worthwhile impact, that connected networks of farmers can deliver this with much greater ease than individual farms and thus generate greater financial reward for the collective.